• Latest

 14. Never Apologize for Saying the Truth

-In a world full of people afraid to speak their truth, it is refreshing to see someone unapologetic about it.
+It is refreshing to see someone unapologetic about it in a world of people afraid to speak their truth.
 Never apologize for telling the truth; it is one of the most powerful things you can do.

 Never apologize for speaking your truth; it is your birthright as a human being.
 You have a unique perspective on the world, and your voice deserves to be heard.
 When you speak your truth, you shine a light on the shadows and help others to see the world more clearly.